 During the first quarter of 2015, the adult inmate population held in state of California institutions first met a Federal court order to reduce inmate populations below 137.5% of its capacity.
 Inmate populations in the state continued to decline below the court ordered capacity limit which has resulted in declining inmate populations in the out-of-state program at facilities we own and operate.
-The state of California's budget for fiscal 2018-2019, signed by the Governor of California in June 2018, anticipated that all inmates would be returned to the State by January 2019.
-In accordance with the budget for fiscal 2018-2019, all inmates were removed from our 2,672-bed Tallahatchie County Correctional Facility in Tutwiler, Mississippi in the second quarter of 2018.
-However, due to the higher-than-expected population in fiscal 2018-2019, the State was unable to accept the transfer of the inmates cared for at our 3,060-bed La Palma Correctional Center in Eloy, Arizona, our remaining out-of-state facility caring for California inmates at the time.
-During January 2019, the Governor issued a proposed budget for fiscal 2019-2020, which assumed all inmates would be returned from out-of-state facilities by June 30, 2019.
-Accordingly, all remaining California inmates were removed from our La Palma facility as of June 30, 2019.
-During the three months ended June 30, 2019 and 2018, we cared for an average daily population of approximately 600 and 3,300 California inmates, respectively, in facilities outside the state.
-This decline in population resulted in a decrease in revenue of \$16.3 million and \$31.1 million, respectively, from the three and six months ended June 30, 2018 to the comparable periods in 2019.
-Approximately 1% and 5% of our total revenue for the six months ended June 30, 2019 and 2018, respectively, was generated from the California Department of Corrections and Rehabilitation in facilities housing inmates outside the state of California.
+The state of California's budget for fiscal 2018-2019, signed by the Governor of California in June 2018, anticipated that all inmates from California would be returned from out-of-state facilities to the state of California by January 2019.
+In accordance with the budget for fiscal 2018-2019, all California inmates were transferred from our 2,672-bed Tallahatchie County Correctional Facility in Tutwiler, Mississippi back to California in the second quarter of 2018.
+However, due to the higher-than-expected population in fiscal 2018-2019, California inmates at the time.
+During January 2019, the Governor issued a proposed budget for fiscal 2019-2020, which assumed all California inmates would be returned from out-of-state facility as of June 30, 2019.
+During the three months ended September 30, 2019.
+Accordingly, all remaining California inmates were removed from our La Palma facility.
+This decline in population resulted in a decrease in revenue of \$13.4 million and \$44.5 million, respectively, from the three and nine months ended September 30, 2018 to the comparable periods in 2019.
+Approximately 1% and 4% of our total revenue for the nine months ended September 30, 2019 and 2018, respectively, was generated from the California Department of Corrections and Rehabilitation in facilities housing inmates outside the state of California.